MY PERSONAL JOURNEY

 The only liberty I have taken with this collection is the inclusion of a few BBC Radio 1 or BBC non audience archive recordings for artists who have released no other live recordings.
 These performances were often recorded in a studio, usually on a one shot basis and always on the same day.
 This is as close to the spirit of genuine live recordings as you can get without actually being in front of an audience.
 In the cases where this material is used, I have noted it as such but it never takes precedence over a legitimate live recording from the same artist.

 While my collection expanded, I continued to write about the artists.
 My initial intention was to publish a reference book but I eventually hit upon the strategy of creating a website.
-My goal is to provide a single source that will focus on live music from artists who had a connection to pop music from 1955 to 1985.
+My goal is to provide a single source that will focus on live music from artists who were active from 1955 to 1985.
 If you want to know if an artist who released a studio recording with a pop music connection between 1955 and 1985 also has a live recording, this is the place for you.

 The primary purpose of the site is to give you as many facts as I can regarding the live recordings I actually own.
 For those, you will find album title, label, release date, medium, availability, recording venue, recording date, lineup of the recording artists, and a list of the songs.
 I also discuss how the recording sounds, the circumstances behind the recording itself, how well it is played, and where you can find it.